19 gifts the runner in your life will appreciate, according to experts

 New Balance Heat Grid Half-Zip Top ($89.99; newbalance.com)

-While Keegan Draper would call himself an intermediate runner who logs 30 to 50 miles a week, he does have a degree in kinesiology, and he’s been a certified personal trainer for ten years.
+While Keegan Draper would call himself an intermediate runner who logs 30 to 50 miles a week, he does have a degree in kinesiology, and he’s been a certified personal trainer for 10 years.
 Currently, he’s a fitness specialist for Mindbody, and he swears by this half-zip top for winter jaunts.
-Not only does he say it’s super-comfortable and warm, but it features a nice athletic fit.
+Not only does he say it’s super comfortable and warm, but it also features a nice athletic fit.

 Athleta Rainier Tight ($98; athleta.gap.com)

-Dr. Jennifer Haythe is not only an associate professor of medicine in the Center for Advanced Cardiac Care at Columbia University Irving Medical Center, but a three-times NYC marathoner.
-It’s been her go-to exercise since high school, which means she’s had plenty of time to find ‘the’ pair of running pants.
-As a tall person, she’s a fan of these, that stay put, and are comfortable and soft.
+Dr. Jennifer Haythe is not only an associate professor of medicine in the Center for Advanced Cardiac Care at Columbia University Irving Medical Center, but she’s also a three-time NYC marathoner.
+It’s been her go-to exercise since high school, which means she’s had plenty of time to find *the* pair of running pants.
+As a tall person, she’s a fan of these, which are comfortable and soft and stay up.

 Nike Therma Essential Men’s Running Pants ($75; nike.com)